georgia-tech-db/evadb/README.md

   <a href="https://gitpod.io/#https://github.com/georgia-tech-db/evadb" target="_blank"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod"></a>
 </p>

-## EvaDB is an AI layer on top of your Database System
+## EvaDB is an AI layer on your Database System

-We aim to simplify the development and deployment of AI apps that operate on both structured data (tables, feature vectors) and unstructured data (text, images, videos, PDFs, podcasts, etc.).
+EvaDB simplifies the development of AI apps that operate on both structured data (tables, feature vectors) and unstructured data (text, images, videos, PDFs, podcasts, etc.).

-The high-level SQL API allow software developers to write AI apps using EvaDB in a few lines of code.
+Its powerful SQL API empowers software developers to build AI apps in a few lines of code.
 Developers can define custom functions that wrap around any AI model or Python library.

-EvaDB is fully implemented in Python and licensed under an Apache license.

-EvaDB offers these primary benefits to its users:
+EvaDB offers these primary benefits:
-- 🔮 Easy to connect EvaDB with your SQL database system to build AI-powered applications with just SQL queries
+- 🔮 Easy to connect EvaDB with a SQL database system and build AI-powered applications with a few SQL queries
 - 🤝 Query your data using a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch, and other built-in integrations
-- ⚡️ 10x faster queries and save money spent on running models using AI-centric query optimization
+- ⚡️ 10x faster queries using AI-centric query optimization
+- 💰 Save money spent on running models by improving utilization of CPUs and GPUs
+- 🔧 Fine-tune your AI models to achieve better results

 👋 Hey there!
 If you're excited about our vision of bringing AI to database systems, please show some ❤️ by:
   - giving a ⭐ on our [EvaDB repo on Github 🐙](https://github.com/georgia-tech-db/evadb)